Cold weather provides unique challenges to maintaining uptime at your oil and gas production site.

 Whether you operate in a cold-weather state like Wyoming or North Dakota, farther north in Canada, or you only experience freezing temperatures during the winter months, freezing gas lines and control valves can have damaging effects on your production goals.

-Check out these 5 tips on how to optimize production and prevent freezing when the weather gets cold.
+Check out these 5 tips on how to protect your team, optimize production, and prevent freezing when the weather gets cold.

 1. Cover Exposed Skin

 When working on site in the cold, make sure all exposed skin is covered from the elements.
-In addition to the appropriate PPE, make sure to dress in layers, wear gloves to protect your fingers, and cover your ears with a winter cap.
+Your company may offer cold weather PPE requirements, so be sure to consult those.
+In addition, we recommend dressing in layers, wearing gloves to protect your fingers, and covering your ears with a winter cap.

-Cold-weather oil and gas production leads to increased risks for your hands.
+Working in the cold leads to increased risks for your hands in particular.
 Fingers can quickly grow numb in the cold, which means you may cut yourself and not realize it.